Raman-Pradhan/create3DModel/README.md

 ## 🧠 Features

 - Accepts either an image or text prompt as input.
-- Generates a simple 3D mesh as output.
+- Generates a simple 3D mesh as output using OpenAI's [Shape-E](https://github.com/openai/shap-e).
-- Utilizes AI-based generation techniques like NeRF or DreamFusion (planned or implemented).
+- Supports exporting generated models to `.obj` or `.stl` format.
-- Supports exporting to `.obj` or `.stl`.
+- Provides a simple and reproducible pipeline in a single Jupyter notebook.

 ## 🔧 Requirements